It may be a small country, but there are plenty of things to do in Kosovo, from seeing ancient churches and mosques to beautiful nature.

 Enjoy An Authentic Night Out On Raki Street

-The capital’s side streets are ideal for enjoying nights out in a more authentic manner, and Raki Street (called that because you literally can enjoy as much raki as you like) is the perfect place to immerse yourself in the local culture.
-As a side note, the prices on these streets are far lower than where the tourists go on the main streets, which is a big winner!
+The capital’s side streets are ideal for enjoying nights out in a more authentic manner.
+Raki Street (called that because you literally can enjoy as much raki as you like) is the perfect place to immerse yourself in the local culture.
+As a side note, the prices on these streets are far lower than where the tourists go on the main streets, which is an easy way to save cash.

-In the evenings you will see a strange sight – literally people just getting up and going out for a walk, quite a lot of people.
+In the evenings, you will see a strange sight – people just getting up and going out for a walk, quite a lot of people.
 This is called the ‘xhiro,’ and it is a way of life in Kosovo.
 This is a way for people to walk off their evening meal, catch some fresh air, and catch up with locals.
-Kosovo overall is a very sociable country, and you’ll be able to meet all sorts of people.
-This is quite the sight to see, and join in if you can!
+Kosovo overall is a very friendly country, and you’ll be able to meet all sorts of people.
+It’s quite the sight to see and join in if you can.

 Visit Prizren’s Fortress

-This fortress constructed by the Ottomans is one of the most visited spots in the whole of Kosovo, not just Prizren!
-The fortress is free to enter, and the view from the top is simply divine!
-Be sure to have your camera with your this one.
+This fortress constructed by the Ottomans is one of the most visited spots in the whole of Kosovo, not just Prizren.
+The fortress is free to enter, and the view from the top is simply divine.
+It’s an incredible place for sunrise and sunset watching.

 Enjoy The Nightlife In Pristina

 One of the best places to eat in the whole of Kosovo is called a gebabtore.
-This is a bbq meat restaurant where you can get all your local delicacies!
+This is a barbecue meat restaurant where you can get all your local delicacies.

-If outdoor adventures are your thing, then head to Peja and the nearby Rugova Canyon.
+If outdoor adventures are your thing, then head to Peja and the nearby Rugova Canyon, one of Europe’s deepest and longest canyons.
 Caving here is very popular, with stunning underground crystals, as well as stalagmites and stalactites to explore.
-The area is also famous for walking, hiking biking, and generally enjoying nature.
+The area is also famous for walking, hiking, biking, and generally enjoying nature.

 Visit The Bear Sanctuary At Novo Selo

 Very close to the capital you will find one of the most astonishing sights – bears!
-Once upon a time, bears were mistreated for the tourism industry and used for entertainment.
+Once upon a time, bears were mistreated by the tourism industry and used for entertainment.
 Thankfully that is now illegal, and these beautiful creatures are roaming free and healthy in this wonderful sanctuary.
-Make sure you head here, for sure.

-Brezovica is the best place for beginners, but it also has some higher quality runs for experienced skiers too.
-The highest spot is around 2200 meters, which gives you an idea of the views!
+Brezovica is the best place for beginners, but it also has some higher-quality runs for experienced skiers.
+The highest spot is around 2,200 meters, which gives you an idea of the views.

-Located close to the entrance to the Rugova Canyon you will find one of the most beautiful buildings, called the Pec Patriarchate Monastery.
-This is an Orthodox monastery which dates back to the 13th century..
-It is UNESCO listed, which gives you an idea of its importance.
+Located close to the entrance to the Rugova Canyon, you will find one of the most beautiful buildings, called the Pec Patriarchate Monastery.
+This is an Orthodox monastery that dates back to the 13th century.
+It is part of Kosovo’s only UNESCO World Heritage Site, the Medieval Monuments of Kosovo, which gives you an idea of its importance.
 Set with the Rugova Canyon in the background, the view is impressive.

 Visit The Marble Cave